JFreud/jwinsto/README.md

 * Occasionally reads in said questionable fencer
 * Very not robust
   * Referees must be very careful typing as putting a typo will result in the entire tournament having to be restarted (and they will probably be fired)
-  * If two fencers have the same last name, the second seeded one will probably disappear off the face of the earth
+  * If two fencers have the same last name, the second seeded one will probably disappear
   * Capitalization, names, punctuation must all follow the given format
   * The fencers and referees must all be written in the csv in a specific way
 * Not very user friendly (not friendly to coders either :( )